seesiva/arch/microservices.md

 * Need to have interaction with multiple services together
 * Leverage APIs to extend the features to an ecosystem
 * Would like to make changes quickly and test it out
-* Large number of people are working on it
+* Different set of people are working on it with varied programming skill sets
 * Support required for loosely coupled business operations
 * Simplified approach towards update, replace, remove, augment
 * Requirement of granular monitoring of functional components